-Cats love to chew stringy things so to avoid them getting a shock, tape wires to the floor with flat strips of vinyl.
+Cats love to chew stringy things, so to avoid the dangers of electricity, tape wires to the floor with flat strips of vinyl.
 On that note, don’t leave out any actual string, yarn, rubber bands, dental floss, hair ties...the list goes on.
-“You do not want them playing with any of that,” says Krieger.
+“You do not want them playing with any of that,” Krieger adds.
 “They can easily strangle themselves or ingest it.”

 4. Make sure your windows are secure.

 If you open them often, you should install a screen so your cat can’t sneak outside.
-And same as above re: blind cords — tie ’em up or simply cut them.
+And the same goes for blind cords — tie ’em up or simply cut them.
 Window treatments without looped cords are safest for cat households.